stonepros/stone/doc/radosgw/admin.rst

 will be.
 The lower these values are, the closer to perfect enforcement multiple instances will achieve.
 If all three are 0, then quota caching is effectively disabled, and multiple instances will have perfect quota enforcement.
-See `Ceph Object Gateway Config Reference`_
+See `Stone Object Gateway Config Reference`_

 Reading / Writing Global Quotas
 -------------------------------